glinchflash/OOP-Introduction/README.md

 5. how the construct function works
 6. getters and setters and the use of them
 7. strict types and how they interact with the code
-8. a basic for a new way of coding!!!
+8. a baseline for a new way of coding!!!

 ![](https://media.giphy.com/media/xT5LMHxhOfscxPfIfm/giphy.gif)
 ---

 ### Struggles
 - understand how the inheritance works
-- the use for getters and setters where vague in the beginning for me => but started to understand why they are inportant
+- the use for getters and setters where vague in the beginning for me => but started to understand why they are important
-- why strict typing is important => now i see that in many cases this can make or break your code due to f.e. user inputs
+- why strict typing is important => now I see that in many cases this can make or break your code due to f.e. user inputs
 - general struggle with a new way of coding
 ### Have fun!